 Most real estate transactions use a standard form sale-and-purchase agreement, particularly in the residential sector.
 Commercial contracts will usually contain negotiated terms that are specific to the nature and use of the real estate.

 Generally, aside from the warranties set out in the sale and purchase agreement, "caveat emptor" applies to most real estate transactions.
 However, there are also certain statutory requirements that vendors cannot contract out of.

 Typically, warranty breaches or misrepresentations only give rise to claims for compensation and equitable set-off, which – if discovered and notified to the vendor pre-settlement – will usually result in a reduction in the amount paid by the purchaser on settlement.
 The suffering party will not be able to cancel the contract as a result of a misrepresentation, unless the misrepresentation relates to an essential term of the agreement or substantially impacts the benefit or burden of the agreement.

-Overseas investment law: a foreign investor needs to obtain legal advice regarding whether it requires consent under the Overseas Investment Act 2005 for its purchase.
+A foreign investor needs to obtain legal advice regarding whether it requires consent for its purchase under the Overseas Investment Act 2005.

-Property law: an investor needs to ensure that the acquisition complies with New Zealand's laws in relation to real estate acquisitions.
+An investor needs to ensure that their acquisition complies with New Zealand's laws relating to real estate acquisitions.

 Buyers should review the district plans prepared by city or district councils and the regional plans and regional coastal plans prepared by regional councils to ascertain the permitted uses of a property.

 Development agreements can be entered into with public authorities in relation to a specific development.